stackpath/terraform-provider-stackpath/website/docs/index.html.markdown

 The following arguments are supported in the `provider` block:

-* `stack` - (Optional) This is the ID of stack that all new services are provisioned to.
+* `stack` - (Required) This is the ID of stack that all new services are provisioned to.
 Stacks are folder-like organizational units on the StackPath platform and are typically used to organize services by project or user.
-Stack IDs are UUID v4 formatted strings.
+Stack IDs are UUID v4 formatted strings. `stack` can be defined in either the provider definition or the `STACKPATH_STACK` environment variable.
-* `client_id` - (Optional) This is the API client ID of the StackPath user that will interact with Terraform.
-All services provisioned at StackPath through Terraform belong to their creating user.
+* `client_id` - (Required) This is the API client ID of the StackPath user that will interact with Terraform.
+All services provisioned at StackPath through Terraform belong to their creating user. `client_id` can be defined in either the provider definition or the `STACKPATH_CLIENT_ID` environment variable.
-* `client_secret` - (Optional) This is the API client secret of the StackPath user that will interact with Terraform.
-Client secrets should be stored securely and not exposed to the public.
+* `client_secret` - (Required) This is the API client secret of the StackPath user that will interact with Terraform.
+Client secrets should be stored securely and not exposed to the public. `client_secret` can be defined in either the provider definition or the `STACKPATH_CLIENT_SECRET` environment variable.